lynnfaraday/aresmush.com/tutorials/code/chopping-block.md

 ## Multiple Connections

 "How do I boot my extra connection?" is a common refrain on MUSHes.
 Zombie connections, reconnects - it's a pain in the butt.
 Ares doesn't do any of that.
 When you reconnect, it kills your old connection.
-This is generally helpful because it keeps dead connections from lingering around.
+This is generally helpful because it keeps dead connections from lingering around, but it means you can't leave yourself logged in from multiple places at the same time.

-As a consequence, though, you can't leave yourself logged in from multiple places at the same time.
-I understand some people use this feature so they won't miss anything while they're switching computers, but they are decidedly in the minority.
-Allowing simultaneous connections adds a lot of complexity to the codebase (and to a lesser extent the player commands).
+However, Ares has other features that make the need for multiple connections pretty moot.
+Scene logs are stored server side.
+You can start a scene at home, check in on it on your ride to work using the web portal, and pick it up on your lunch break - all without missing out on a single pose.
+Channels have a built-in recall buffer.
+Private messages (pages) can be sent while offline and reviewed later.
+So the lack of multiple connections shouldn't really be an obstacle.

 ## Dolist